wevm/viem/site/pages/zksync/actions/getBaseTokenL1Address.md

 ---
-description: Returns the Chain Id of underlying L1 network.
+description: Returns the base token L1  address.
 ---

-# getL1ChainId
+# getBaseTokenL1Address

-Returns the Chain Id of underlying L1 network.
+Returns the address of the base L1 token.

 ## Usage